 Tip #1: Focus on experience-oriented trips rather than expense-based trips

-You should consider experience-oriented trips rather than expense-based trips when you want to travel on a budget.
+Consider experience-oriented trips rather than expense-based trips when traveling on a budget.
 What this means is that your family trips should focus on creating experiences and not spending money.
 For example, visiting a country and experiencing local activities and destinations.
-This includes going to a local market, visiting local parks, sight seeing, etc. Other experience-based ideas for a family vacation can include camping, seeing world heritage sites, and so on.
+This includes going to a local market, visiting local parks, hiking, sight seeing, etc. Other experience-based ideas for a family vacation can include camping, seeing world heritage sites, and so on.

 Related Post: Free Fun Family Activities at Home